notasimcard/notasimcard/README.md

 ### Hi there 👋

-- Give enough time, I can meet any software deadline.
 <!--
 **notasimcard/notasimcard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.